You are listening to the Sean Hannity Radio Show Podcast.

 Do you hear what he's saying there?

-Do you do you understand how profound that is?
+Do you understand how profound that is?

-He is legitimizing black lives matter and therefore legitimizing their anti-cop agenda, comparing it to the suffrage movement, comparing it to the abolitionist movement.
+He is legitimizing Black Lives Matter and therefore legitimizing their anti-cop agenda, comparing it to the suffrage movement, comparing it to the abolitionist movement.

-Now, if the main thing driving Obama, if the main thing is concern for black lives, then as I have been pointing out, then he would speak out vocally, loudly, passionately, consistently, also too about black on black violence, which is far, far more responsible for the death of young black lives in America, even his home city of Chicago, than anything the police are doing.
+Now, if the main thing driving Obama, if the main thing is concern for black lives, then as I have been pointing out, then he would speak out vocally, loudly, passionately, consistently, also too about black-on-black violence, which is far, far more responsible for the death of young black lives in America, even his home city of Chicago, than anything the police are doing.

 But he doesn't speak out.